Paula White-Cain: Without Walls International Church

 The Tampa Christian Center was founded in Tampa, Florida, by the then-married Paula and Randy White in 1991.
-The church struggled financially and could not afford to pay the Whites a salary for the first two years.
+The church struggled financially and could not afford to pay the Whites a salary for the first two years of its existence.
 From 1991 to 1998, the church changed locations three times.
 It was eventually renamed Without Walls International Church.
-While the church held services in an outdoor tent in 1999, it reported 5,000 attendees a week and 10,000 ministered to outside the church by 230 outreach ministries.
+While the church held services in an outdoor tent in 1999, it reported 5,000 attendees a week and 10,000 people ministered to outside the church by 230 outreach ministries.

-In 2004, Without Walls International Church reported a congregation of 20,000, the largest congregation in the area and the seventh-largest church in the United States.
-An audit later made public by a United States Senate committee chaired by Iowa Republican Chuck Grassley showed that Without Walls received $150 million from 2004 to 2006.
-In 2011, Grassley issued a report outlining his committee's findings, but took no additional action.
+In 2004, Without Walls International Church reported a congregation of 20,000, making it the largest congregation in the area and the seventh-largest church in the United States.
+An audit showed that Without Walls received $150 million from 2004 to 2006.

-On July 12, 2009, White became the senior pastor of the church, replacing her former husband, Randy White, who stated that he was stepping down as pastor for health reasons but would remain connected with the church in a different position.
+On July 12, 2009, White became the senior pastor of the church.
+She replaced her former husband, Randy White, who stated that he was stepping down as pastor for health reasons but would remain connected with the church in a different position.

-On January 1, 2011, after the resignation of Scott Thomas, White became the senior pastor of the Without Walls Central Church in Lakeland, Florida, making her the pastor of both locations.
+On January 1, 2011, White became the senior pastor of the Without Walls Central Church in Lakeland, Florida and thus became the pastor of both locations of the church.
 In August 2011, services ceased at the Lakeland campus when electricity was disconnected after the church failed to pay over $50,000 in bills.
+In 2011, U.S. Senator Chuck Grassley issued a report outlining his committee's findings regarding Without Walls, but took no additional action.

 On June 20, 2012, Randy White resumed leadership of the Tampa location.

 Without Walls filed for bankruptcy in 2014.
 In a 2017 interview, White stated that she had already resigned from Without Walls at the time of the bankruptcy filing and had played no role in the bankruptcy.

 New Destiny Christian Center

 On December 31, 2011, the New Destiny Christian Center board in Apopka, Florida, announced it had appointed White to succeed Zachery Tims as its senior pastor.
 New Destiny Christian Center had been searching for a replacement since Tims's death in August 2011.
 Tims' ex-wife Riva filed a lawsuit against the board of directors but quickly dropped it, citing a hold harmless clause in her 2009 marital settlement agreement.
-Upon hearing of the controversy, White addressed the New Destiny Christian Center during a service she led: "I'm not asking you to like me.
+During a service at New Destiny Christian Center, White made the following remarks to the congregation: "I'm not asking you to like me.
 I'm not asking you to love me or respect me, because I'll do the work to earn that.
 I always ask people to give me one year of your life, and I promise you will be changed."

 On May 5, 2019, White announced that she was stepping down as senior pastor of New Destiny Christian Center and that her son and his wife would become the new senior pastors.
 The church would also be renamed City of Destiny.